Son of ex-US Rep. Chris Collins pleads guilty in stock fraud

 The 26-year-old son faces up to 46 months in prison at sentencing on Jan.
 23.

-Chris Collins resigned from Congress earlier this week and pleaded guilty in the scheme.
+Chris Collins resigned from Congress earlier this week and pleaded guilty in the scheme .
 Prosecutors had accused him of calling his son from a White House picnic he was attending in 2017 to leak damaging information about a pharmaceutical company.

 The tip enabled the son to dump hundreds of thousands of dollars in stock before the information was made public and sent the stock price crashing.